meilar/epicodus-capstone/readme.md

 This is a record of the work and research that went into my capstone project for Epicodus.

+## Project Overview
+Goodreads is a popular book reading tracking app.
+It was bought by Amazon in 2013 and development on it basically stopped.
+The time is right for a modern app to keep track of book lists, logging books read, etc.

+My capstone project is to develop an app using the leading edge toolchain for developing iOS apps: the Swift programming language, Xcode IDE and device simulator, and Apple APIs for app development including SwiftUI, CloudKit, and AuthenticationKit.

 ## Research and Planning Log

 ### Saturday 30 April 2022